 Runners and riders: Who will seek to replace Rishi Sunak as Tory leader?

-Nominations are due to open for the Conservative leadership as the party attempts to rebuild in opposition after its mauling in the general election.
+The first candidates have emerged for the Conservative leadership as the party attempts to rebuild in opposition.

-There will potentially be a crowded field in the contest as Mr Cleverly acknowledged he is not the only one giving it “serious thought” ahead of nominations opening on Wednesday evening.
+There will potentially be a crowded field in the contest as Mr Cleverly acknowledged he was not the only one giving it “serious thought” ahead of nominations opening on Wednesday evening.

 The winner will be announced on November 2.